 At Crossroads, we focus on relationships.
 We know that a strong secure attachment to a parent or caregiver is the basis of lifelong mental health and resilience.
-For children birth to 3 years, we use Circle of Security to foster attachment and to help parents and caregivers discover, interpret, understand and respond to their children’s behavior and cues.
+For children birth to 6 years of age, we use Circle of Security to foster attachment and to help parents and caregivers discover, interpret, understand and respond to their children’s behavior and cues.
 Circle Of Security is also used to support children and families with a history of trauma and/or disrupted relationships.

 Neurosequential Model of Therapeutics (NMT):